cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 accurately reflects the inputs as long as the Aggregators correctly executed their role in the VDAF.

-One way that VDAFs fall short is in preventing Sybil attacks [Dou02].
+On their own, VDAFs do not mitigate Sybil attacks [Dou02].
 In this attack, the adversary observes a subset of input shares transmitted by a Client it is interested in.
 It allows the input shares to be processed, but corrupts and picks bogus inputs for the remaining Clients.
 Applications can guard against these risks by adding additional controls on measurement submission, such as client authentication and rate limits.

 VDAFs do not inherently provide differential privacy [Dwo06].
 The VDAF approach to private measurement can be viewed as complementary to differential privacy,